aringadre76/aringadre76/README.md

 # Hi there! 👋 I'm Arin Gadre

-I'm a Network and Digital Technology student at UC Santa Cruz and a Full Stack Engineering Intern at [The Difference](https://thedifferenceapp.com/).
+I'm a Network and Digital Technology student at UC Santa Cruz.
 I'm passionate about building scalable applications and exploring new technologies.

 ## 📊 GitHub Stats